 Making a Will assures us that our wishes will be fulfilled once we are gone.
-It also avoids confusion and makes the division and distribution of your inheritance simpler and more economical.
+It also avoids confusion and makes the division and distribution of your Spanish inheritance simpler and more economical, and so it is a good idea to arrange one at the time of making any important investment.

 For a foreign citizen with assets in Spain to avoid problems and expenses when distributing those assets it is therefore best to make a Will in Spain.
 Cost of making a Will in Spain is inexpensive and assures that the subsequent distribution of assets is as simple as possible, avoiding many problems.